 The single most important factor in a racing suit is the fit.
 Unlike a practice suit, a competitive suit should be extremely tight.
 This isn't about vanity; it's about hydrodynamics.
 A snug fit reduces drag and provides muscle compression to help you slice through the water more efficiently.
 When you try one on, it should feel tight all over your body, with no wrinkles or air pockets.
 Any bagginess, even a tiny bit, can trap water and slow you down.
 Don’t be surprised if it takes you 15 minutes or more to wiggle into a dry tech suit—that’s a sign you’re on the right track.

-Understand the Materials: Fabrics and Compression Technology
+Decoding the Tech: Fabrics and Compression Explained

 Competitive suits are engineered with advanced materials designed for speed.
 While training suits often use durable blends of nylon and Lycra, tech suits feature hydrophobic fabrics that repel water instead of absorbing it.
 This keeps the suit lightweight and reduces friction.
 You’ll also notice that high-end suits have bonded or flatlock seams instead of traditional stitching to create a smoother surface.
 The level of compression is another key feature.
 This technology helps stabilize muscle groups, reducing vibrations and potentially delaying fatigue.
 When you’re looking at new swimwear arrivals, pay attention to the fabric technology to see how it aligns with your performance goals.